18mr/documentation/editing-content.md

 ### Markdown

 You'll notice that Prose uses this funny markup and plain text.
 This markup is called Markdown, and Prose's help (the ? in the top menu) will explain some basics.
-You can also (dive into the more complex Markdown documentation here](http://daringfireball.net/projects/markdown/basics).
+You can also [dive into the more complex Markdown documentation here](http://daringfireball.net/projects/markdown/basics).

 _N.B.: image insertion seems to be broken in Prose.
 If you're going to add images to the site, [let Cayden know](mailto:cayden@18millionrising.org), or you may set up Git on your desktop computer (tutorial coming soon)._